Cancer Health Disparities

-The AACR publishes seven highly-cited journals and a magazine, Cancer Today (formerly CR magazine).
+The AACR publishes eight highly-cited journals and a magazine, Cancer Today.
 Cancer health disparities has been a featured topic in articles and podcasts from these publications.
 See below for recent news:

 For more information about cancer health disparities among minority populations, and grants and disparities research funding, visit the National Cancer Institute (NCI) Center to Reduce Cancer Health Disparities (CRCHD).

 The National Cancer Institute announces the launch of the Health Disparities Calculator (HD*Calc).
-The calculator--statistical software that generates multiple summary measures for evaluating and monitoring health disparities--can be used either as an extension of SEER*Stat, which allows users to import Surveillance, Epidemiology, and End Results (SEER) data or on its own with other population-based health data, such as from the National Health Interview Survey, California Health Interview Survey, Tobacco Use Supplement to the Current Population Survey, and National Health and Nutrition Examination Survey.
+This statistical software generates multiple summary measures for evaluating and monitoring health disparities and can be used either as an extension of SEER*Stat, which allows users to import Surveillance, Epidemiology, and End Results (SEER) data or on its own with other population-based health data, such as from the National Health Interview Survey, California Health Interview Survey, Tobacco Use Supplement to the Current Population Survey, and National Health and Nutrition Examination Survey.
 The intended audience for HD*Calc includes anyone interested in health and cancer-related disparities, as well as those interested in learning about summary measures of health disparities.